jessestimpson/stimpson-io/priv/posts/2025/04-26-using-trace-to-guarantee-correctness-of-your-elixir-code.md

 Lastly, if your timing thresholds are not set correctly, you may fail to detect some performance issues.
 On the other hand, benchmarking will catch some issues that tracing will not.
 For example, algorithmic changes that use the same functions but take much longer.

 Using function call tracing is not a replacement for benchmarking, but it can be a useful way for your integration tests to maintain specific guarantees on the performance of your code.
 Your benchmarks can focus on **pitching your application** rather than testing it.

-## Conclusion

-Remember that simply unit testing the inputs and outputs of a pure function is the gold standard.
-You should only resort to other techniques when you have no other options.
-Once you identify an important low-level operation that is implicitly part of your API contract, give the `:trace` module a try.
-Used sparingly, it can be a powerful tool to make your application more robust, and will serve you well especially during refactoring sessions.